 In addition to the cost of the container itself, you will also need to pay for insurance, customs clearance, and other fees.
 These fees can add up, so factor them into your budget when planning your shipping costs.

-Shipping a container to Puerto Rico can be a great way to get your goods to the island, but budgeting for all costs is important.
-Doing so can ensure you have the money you need to get your shipment to its destination safely and on time.
+Shipping a container to Puerto Rico can be a great way to get your goods to the island, but budgeting for all costs is essential.
+Doing so can ensure you have the money to get your shipment to its destination safely and on time.